Have a clogged dishwasher? Don’t panic – there might be an easy, DIY fix. Maytag is here to help you learn how to fix a clogged dishwasher.

 FIND YOUR FILTER

-The filter is in the bottom of the tub.
+The filter is located at the bottom of the dishwasher.
 Some dishwashers tuck it in the back corner, while other filters can be found around the base of the bottom spray arm.

 The filter usually has a cage or grille covering it.
 On some models you can remove the dishwasher filter by hand, while others will need a screwdriver.

 With the cage removed, you can pull out the filter.
 If yours is clogged, you will probably see food particles or other visible debris blocking the fine mesh.

 Luckily, a clogged dishwasher filter is easy to clean.
 Run it under the kitchen faucet to rinse off any food particles and debris.
 You can also gently scrub the filter with warm water and a soft brush, like an old toothbrush, perhaps — but don’t use a wire brush or scouring pad.
 You can damage the filter if you’re not careful.

 Replace your sparkling clean filter and remember to put the cover back on.